Distributionally Robust Gaussian Process Regression and Bayesian Inverse Problems: Problem Statement

-Intuitively, Assumption \ref{assmp:operator2} simply says that the operator is bounded even if the adversarial perturbations are made to be slightly rougher than the adversarial choice.
+Intuitively, Assumption~\ref{assmp:operator2} says that the operator is bounded even if the adversarial perturbations are slightly rougher than the adversarial choice.
 This assumption, we believe, is purely technical.
 The natural condition to impose is that the operator is bounded only on the chosen adversarial space.
 Our results hold under this more natural (and weaker) assumption in the case of standard Gaussian process regression, namely when $T$ equals the identity map.

-\begin{remark} Having introduced the setup of our framework, a few comments are in order. \begin{enumerate}[label=(\roman*)] \item It is natural to consider random elements on a general Banach space $\mathbb{B}$ other than $C(\mathcal{D})$, e.g., by embedding the Banach space $\mathbb{B}$ in its second dual $\mathbb{B}^{\star\star}$ and identify a Borel measurable random element $b$ in $\mathbb{B}$ with the stochastic process $\left(b^\star(b):b^\star\in\mathbb{B}^\star\right)$, but at the expense of technicality, see a discussion in~\cite[Section~2.3]{ref:vaart2008reproducing}.
-We choose $C(\mathcal{D})$ to mainly illustrate our conceptual contribution of a distributionally robust formulation of nonparametric regression and inverse problems. \item The $L^2(\mathcal{D})$ norm in the objective function of the formulation~\eqref{eq:dro} can potentially be replaced by another member in the hierarchy of the Hilbert space norms.
-However, the latter norm lacks the Lebesgue integral representation, especially for those with fractional power~\cite[Section~4.1]{ref:taylor1996partialone}, and we leave the extension to a future work. \item It is tempting to replace the Hilbert space norm with the $L^2(\mathcal{D})$ norm in the definition of the ground cost function $c$.
+\begin{remark} Several comments are in order regarding our framework: \begin{enumerate}[label=(\roman*)] \item It is natural to consider random elements on a general Banach space $\mathbb{B}$ other than $C(\mathcal{D})$, e.g., by embedding the Banach space $\mathbb{B}$ in its second dual $\mathbb{B}^{\star\star}$ and identifying a Borel measurable random element $b$ in $\mathbb{B}$ with the stochastic process $\left(b^\star(b):b^\star\in\mathbb{B}^\star\right)$, but at the expense of additional technicality, see a discussion in~\cite[Section~2.3]{ref:vaart2008reproducing}.
+We choose $C(\mathcal{D})$ to illustrate our main conceptual contribution of a distributionally robust formulation of nonparametric regression and inverse problems. \item The $L^2(\mathcal{D})$ norm in the objective function of the formulation~\eqref{eq:dro} can be replaced by another member in the hierarchy of the Hilbert space norms.
+However, the latter norm lacks the Lebesgue integral representation, especially for those with fractional power~\cite[Section~4.1]{ref:taylor1996partialone}, and we leave the extension to future work. \item It is tempting to replace the Hilbert space norm with the $L^2(\mathcal{D})$ norm in the definition of the ground cost function $c$.
 However, point evaluations are not continuous under the $L^2(\mathcal{D})$ norm.
-Our proofs for the main results rely crucially on the continuity of point evaluations, and thus we resort to the RKHS in Assumption~\ref{assmp:operator}. \end{enumerate} \end{remark}
+Our proofs for the main results rely crucially on the continuity of point evaluations, and thus, we resort to the RKHS in Assumption~\ref{assmp:operator}. \end{enumerate} \end{remark}